 Of the concepts we went with for this campaign, I want to show you two so that you can see how content + messaging + product placement works to drive a click.

 Appeals to influencers and creators, many of whom are building their businesses and reputations while trying to keep their cost of living low.

 Concept #2: Adulting(@prettylittleeegirls)

 Young adults who are just making their way in the world.
 What’s more appealing than finally adulting and not needing your parents for something as important as your phone because you’ve found a way to get your phone bill down to $15 a month… and you can definitely handle $15 a month.

 This campaign drove more than 10,000 clicks because it wasn’t just pictures of the Mint SIM card and captions talking about it being $15.
 The campaign was made up of really interesting images that stand out in the feed captioned with messaging that was relatable and that could compel people to act.

 When you’re running a campaign for clicks, make sure you have stipulations in your contract that ensure influencers will keep their posts live for as long as possible.
-Many influencers don’t care, but some will try to negotiate to have the option to remove the post after the campaign or maybe six months from now.
-Try to keep your sponcon live for as long as you possibly can, ESPECIALLY blog content because once it’s live, it has SEO value that can drive traffic for years to come.
+Many influencers don’t mind keeping sponcon in their feeds, but be prepared to negotiate if you want to keep that content live in the influencers’ feeds after your campaign ends.
+It IS a good idea to keep that cotnent live for as long as you possibly can, ESPECIALLY blog content because once it’s live, it has SEO value that can drive traffic to landing pages for years to come.

-See… You CAN Build an Influencer Campaign for Conversions
+So… You CAN Build an Influencer Campaign That Supports Conversions

 Otherwise, The Shelf team is pretty awesome.
 We dream up amazing concepts to help even the most utilitarian products – like SIM cards – come off as a little more hip, edgy, and necessary.
 If you need help with your next campaign, we’ve got you covered.
 Click the button and let’s rack up a win.